 This article focuses on the controversy surrounding bell hooks and Lemonade to contend with the neoliberal constraints of digital, feminist, public intellectual argumentation.
 I argue that hooks’s critique reveals her killjoy rhetorical style.
 Drawn from Sara Ahmed’s theorization of the feminist killjoy, hooks’s killjoy style provides a rhetorical interruption that reshapes the affective orientations of feminist communities.
 Its snappy affect opens up the potentiality for critical feminist theory amid the challenges of neoliberalism.

 This essay was originally written as my PLU Capstone (pictured above).
-I’m so grateful to all the Killjoys that helped get me here.
-Thank you.
+Thanks to all the killjoys that helped me take this paper from there to here.